-Jeddah has a history that predates Saudi Arabia.
-As both an important trading seaport and the gateway to Mecca, the city has been thriving since at least the 7th century and was an important hub in the Ottoman Empire and even the earliest Islamic caliphates.
-It might be a busy business centre today, but its many great museums have managed to preserve its earliest history – here are some of the best, which honour the city’s heritage, history, art, music, and science.
+Jeddah has a history that predates Saudi Arabia itself.
+As both an important trading seaport and the gateway to Mecca, the city has been thriving since at least the seventh century and was a major hub in the Ottoman Empire and even the earliest Islamic caliphates.
+It might be a busy business centre today, but its many great museums both preserve and explore its earliest history.

-The building that houses Bait Al Balad museum was built in the early 20th century and was used as the British legion’s headquarters until the mid-1930s.
-It was restored and turned into a museum by Jeddah Municipality some years ago and now houses a variety of antiquities including furniture handicrafts and tools from both the Islamic and pre-Islamic eras.
-The museum is located in Jeddah’s Al Balad neighbourhood.
-Al Balad is one of the city’s oldest neighbourhoods; it dates back to the 7th century and with its historic buildings and antique charm, it hasn’t changed much since.
-Most of the pavements, roads, and buildings (including the one that houses this museum) in Al Balad were built centuries ago and the neighbourhood’s distinctive architecture, that mainly relied on stones mined from a lake nearby and wooden planks to alleviate the heat of the region’s climate, is in stark contrast to the rest of the city.
+The building that houses Bait Al Balad was built in the early 20th century and used as the British Legion’s headquarters until the mid-1930s.
+The Jeddah Municipality restored and turned it into a museum that now houses a variety of antiquities, including furniture, handicrafts and tools from both the Islamic and pre-Islamic eras.
+The museum lies in Jeddah’s Al Balad, one of the city’s oldest neighbourhoods, which dates back to the seventh century.
+Most of the pavements, roads and buildings in Al Balad were built centuries ago, and the neighbourhood’s distinctive architecture, relying on stones mined from a nearby lake and wooden planks to alleviate the heat, is in stark contrast to the rest of the city.
 The museum is currently closed for renovation but expected to re-open in early 2020.

-The Jameel Houses of Traditional Arts is a set-up that is also located in Al Balad, in one of the traditional coral-stone houses that line its streets.
-The museum’s focus is on reflecting the ways Jeddah’s oldest neighborhood has preserved its age-old unique way of life – such as the way its streets are decorated and lit up throughout Ramadan (and have been for centuries), its souqs (open-air markets), and distinct architecture.
-Not only is it a museum that focuses on Islamic geometry, patterns, art, and design, it has also now launched a postgraduate education programme in partnership with the UK-based Prince’s Foundation School.
+The Jameel House of Traditional Arts complex lies in Al Balad, in one of the traditional coral-stone houses that line its streets.
+The museum explores how Jeddah’s oldest neighbourhood has preserved its uniqueness, such as its decorated streets that light up throughout Ramadan, its souks (open-air markets) and its distinctive architecture.
+Not only is it a museum that focuses on Islamic geometry, patterns, art and design, but it has also launched a postgraduate education programme in partnership with the UK-based Prince’s Foundation School of Traditional Arts.

-Jeddah’s Science and Technology Museum perfectly brings together science, history, and Islamic heritage all in one place.
-The museum celebrates the contributions of Muslim scholars to science and technology during the first Golden Age of Islam from 650 to 1650.
-The exhibits in the museum also demonstrate the different ways scientific knowledge have played a role in early Islamic communities.
-There are also areas dedicated to modern technology developed in the Arab world.
+The Museum of Science and Technology in Islam brings together science, history and Islamic heritage and celebrates the scientific and technological contributions of Muslim scholars during the first Golden Age of Islam (650-1650).
+The exhibits in the museum demonstrate the role of scientific knowledge in early Islamic communities, and there are also areas dedicated to modern technology developed in the Arab world.